marcelofern/marcelofern.github.io/posts/management/thoughts-on-management/index.md

 From that, it is easy to grow cynical thinking that "no one can teach management".
 But that is also not a helpful way to see things.
-I bet your reports would raise their eyebrows if you said that to them.
+I bet your reports would raise an eyebrow if you said that to them.

 Material on how to manage **creative workers** like software developers seems particularly scarce.
 The creative-types also seem to require a different